-Before the end of the semester, you will be required to choose one of the nine advanced questions from within the signature homework assignments and complete a Write-Up assignment.
+Before the end of the semester, you will be required to choose one of the advanced questions from within the Challenge Problem assignment and complete a Write-Up assignment.
 This Signature Write-Up assignment will consist of a one-page essay describing the necessary skills and the process for accurately completing the chosen question.
 Specific emphasis will be placed on your ability to draw conclusions and effectively communicate your method.
 Additional details will be provided within Blackboard.